pydev369/Flask-booking/README.md

 ## Credits

-This app was created by [Your Name](https://github.com/your-username).
+This app was created by [Soumendu Pal](https://github.com/pydev369).